Component Reference

 Insurance Eligibility

-The Insurance Eligibility component is used to review patient insurance eligibility for active policies in PCC EHR, with every visit, either during Patient Check-In or when charting the encounter.
+The Insurance Eligibility component is used to review patient insurance eligibility for active policies.

-When you first open the Patient Check-In protocol, PCC EHR will automatically check eligibility, if it has not already been done.
+When you first open the Patient Check-In protocol, PCC EHR automatically checks eligibility, if it has not already been done.
 The Eligibility Response will display either “Active” in green, to indicate that the patient is covered, or “Inactive” in red, meaning that the patient is not currently covered.

-For more information about the Insurance Eligibility component, read Patient Insurance Eligibility with PCC.
+For more information about Insurance Eligibility, read Patient Insurance Eligibility with PCC.

 Prescriptions